kellnerd/gsoc-proposal/README.md

 > How much time do you have available, and how would you plan to use it?

-Since I will probably start writing my master thesis this summer, I plan to have about 20 hours per week available for GSoC.
+Since I will write my master thesis this summer, I plan to have about 15 hours per week available for GSoC.
 There might be weeks during which I will be less available, but I think I can compensate the time during other weeks or over the weekend.

-While I'm focusing on the project which I've proposed above, I will also work on improving the TypeScript typings of the ORM and other minor improvements in all BookBrainz repositories which make the implementation of my project easier.

-Maybe I will even work on the replacement of the unmaintained Bookshelf.js with an alternative ORM with better TypeScript support ([BB-729](https://tickets.metabrainz.org/browse/BB-729)).